David-Manniche/TheMarket/readme.txt

 Bug :
-    => 034810 - for special price and volume discount> on click of name (from list) it should get enabled in edit mode => 035397 - while purchasing digital item> on shipping summary step> NA need not to be there
+    => 034810 - for special price and volume discount> on click of name (from list) it should get enabled in edit mode => 035397 - while purchasing digital item> on shipping summary step> NA need not to be there => 035290 - admin> request catalog> edit> shipping country field text is differing from shipped to font